How Long Will We Waver?

 “Elijah went before the people and said, ‘How long will you waver between two opinions?
 If the Lord is God, follow him; but if Baal is God, follow him.’”
 (1 Kings 18:21 NIV)

 God’s people in Elijah’s day had been led astray by a wicked king who had “set up an altar for Baal…[and] also made an Asherah pole, and did more to arouse the anger of the Lord, the God of Israel, than did all the kings of Israel before him” (1 Kings 16:32-33).
 The people got carried away in idol worship as well, and the prophet challenged them by asking them how long they would waver between two opinions.
 He rightfully asked, “If Baal is God, then serve him; but if the Lord is God, then follow him.”

-In our society today we don’t have Asherah poles or temples to Baal, but what Elijah spoke is a good word for us as well; for we too have idol worship – we worship the idols of money, fame, power, and influence.
-Celebrities in our culture are looked upon as gods, yet many of the lifestyles involved fly in the face of a God who not only calls but also gives his people the power to live a life of righteousness, justice and purity.
+In our society today we don’t have Asherah poles or temples to Baal, but what Elijah spoke is a good word for us as well; for we too have idol worship—we worship the idols of money, fame, power, and influence.
+Celebrities in our culture are looked upon as gods, yet many of the lifestyles involved fly in the face of a God who not only calls his people to live a life of righteousness, justice and purity, but also gives them the power to do so.
 The New Testament addresses this situation unequivocally by saying that “friendship with the world means enmity against God” (James 4:4), yet our young people are getting caught up with the insidious nature of lifestyles and song lyrics that glorify sin; and this sordid way of thinking is having an impact on their souls.
-And it’s not only the youth, but also the parents who are getting carried away by the celebrity culture surrounding them and the lust of the eyes to acquire more and more, so that we have become a people who are never satisfied with what we have – a disgruntled and discontented people.
+And it’s not only the youth, but also the parents who are getting carried away by the celebrity culture surrounding them and the lust of the eyes to acquire more and more, so that we have become a people who are never satisfied with what we have—a disgruntled and discontented people.

 Read Hebrews 10:19-39.